lixogram/php-project/readme.md

  * Pretty links (/about) with fallback to query string (?page=about)
  * Basic example of separation of concerns (functionality, content, template)

-If you are a beginner and would like me to explain something in the code, or if you already know PHP and have some recommendation for the project, plese [create an issue](https://github.com/banago/simple-php-website/issues/new) or hit me up on Twitter [@banago](https://twitter.com/banago).
+Contact me on Twitter :hit me up on Twitter [@lixogram](https://twitter.com/lixogram).

 ## Lisence